-While you won’t need a resume to land every bartending job you apply for, it can be a big help in separating you from the competition.
+While you won’t need a resume to land every bartending job you apply for, an ideal bartender resume can be a big help in separating you from the competition.
 The first step is to keep in mind that it’s crucial to structure your resume in a way that gets the attention of the venue’s manager.
 You want to give your future employer a good idea of your experience, skills, and motivation.
-That’s why it’s important to put in the time and effort to create a resume that’s error free and professional looking.
+That’s why it’s important to put in the time and effort to create a bartending resume that’s error-free and professional looking.

 You might think that creating a resume is a pretty straight-forward job.
 But that’s not necessarily the case when applying for a bartending job.
 There are certain details specific to the bar industry, and you must learn how to tailor your resume to meet these criteria.